pulkitkalra/rlc-analyser/README.md

 ## Contributing to the Project
+### Introducing New Features
+For each feature or improvement please refer to the Projects that are currently opened under the Projects tab above.
+If the project is not currently opened:

+1. Make a new project with a clear title and description.
+Set the project up so has the basic KANBAN style.
+2. Add appropriate to-dos.

+Use this space to populate the projects with sub tasks.

+### Creating Issues
+If you notice a bug or problem with the functionality of the code, create an issue and in the GitHub Issue Tracker tab in the top bar.

+### Contributing to the Code
 To ensure that the code is maintained to a satisfactory standard, all changes made to the program should undergo an approval process before merging to the master branch.

 1. Fork the orionhealth/rlc-analyser repository.